The law on unpaid internships: know your rights

 Relevant work experience has become an essential part of getting a graduate job.
 Many students and graduates do internships to explore a profession that interests them and to get practical experience for their CVs.
 It may also increase their chances of a graduate job with that employer, especially if it is a big organisation that recruits lots of graduates.

 Many internships are paid, but unpaid internships are still offered and there are calls for the law in this area to be tightened.
 In January 2017 a report from the All-Party Parliamentary Group on Social Mobility concluded that interns should be paid after the first month; then research published by by the Social Mobility Commission in October 2017 showed that three quarters of nearly 5,000 adults surveyed in a YouGov poll were in favour of this.
-A private members bill is now set to be introduced, which, if passed, would mean that unpaid internships lasting more than a month would be banned.
+A private members bill has now been introduced, which, if passed, would mean that unpaid internships lasting more than a month would be banned.

 Industries including the media, the charity sector and fashion are known for being hard to get into without any relevant work experience; however, employers in these sectors offer few paid internships compared to engineering, IT or investment banking, for example.
 There are already laws in place to prevent many types of unpaid work experience, but they include some grey areas.